tthorntone/AdNauseam-Wiki/Myth:-uBlock-is-just-slightly-less-resource-intensive-than-Adblock-Plus.md

 No: it is significantly less resource intensive than Adblock Plus ("ABP").

-Sloppy benchmarks can lead to the myth that µBlock is just a tad less resource intensive than ABP.
+Sloppy benchmarks can lead to the myth that uBlock is just a tad less resource intensive than ABP.

-Rigorous benchmarks demonstrate that µBlock is significantly more efficient than ABP.
+Rigorous benchmarks demonstrate that uBlock is significantly more efficient than ABP.

 Examples of sloppiness: